||[Feb. 18th, 2006|12:47 pm]

 The end of my enlistment - my End of Active Obligated Service (EAOS) - was 05 March 1999.
 I had 45 days worth of leave, and put in for Terminal Leave starting 17 January 1999.
 I don’t think my Chain of Command was pleased.

 Despite several weeks notice, the Ship’s Office curiously failed to process my paperwork.
 On Friday, 17 January 1999, I secured, despite my "missing" leave papers.
 On Sunday, 19 January 1999 (e.g., when most of the Chain of Command wasn’t aboard), a buddy of mine "found" my missing leave papers.
-It’s in the ship's log as a matter of record.
+We recorded this in the ship's log as a matter of record.

-My plan had been to return to New England from San Diego, and while still getting paid find a new job.
+My plan had been to return to New England from San Diego, and while still getting pay find a new job.
 The XO ordered me to remain in San Diego County.
 He also ordered me to stay clear of the ship and crew, as I was returning everyday in order to collect my discharge (DD-214).
-This meant living in a motel in nearby Santee at my own expense.
+Thus I became homeless while on active duty.
 The XO also thought it wise to insult my blue-collar appearance, comparing me to the shipyard workers in port.
 I remained proud of my proletariat authenticity, a thing he will never possess.
 The XO told me I couldn’t leave San Diego County until the CO gave me an exit brief.
-The CO dallied until 03 March 1999, just two days prior to my EAOS!
+The CO dallied until 03 March 1999, just two days prior to my EAOS.

 As I walked down the gangplank the final time, only CTM1 and CTA2 were there to see me off.
 I’d worn my working winter blue uniform, which included a tie.
 CTA2 admired my destroyer-shaped tie-clip, so I gave it to him.
 He was pleased, and a little sad.
 He called me a good man, and I believed him sincere.
 Both CTM1 and CTA2 shook my hand.